craftsmancoding/taxonomies/docs/readme.txt

 Known Problems
 --------------

-The GUI in the MODX resource tree is not easily customizable for the behavior this package needs, so there are regretfully some "warts" on the UI.
-For example, if you right-click on the web context, the menu shows an item for "Create a New Term Here": but actually completing this action will fail because it is restricted on the backend.
+1. If you right-click on the web context, the menu displays the option to "Create Term Here"

+Ideally, the menu shouldn't print this as an option, but the GUI used in the MODX resource tree is not easily customizable (!@%$#!@ you Ext JS!).
+So although that option appears in the menu, you are never allowed to complete that action: Terms must be the children of Taxonomies or other Terms.
 Some changes to the Ext JS in the core are required before this can be fully fixed.

-A Term *must* be a child of Taxonomy.
-Some of the manager UI does not issue proper warnings when drag-and-drop operations are performed with the Term- and Taxonomy-pages.
+2. The GUI issues no warning when you drag a Term into a regular folder

+Although the GUI appears to let you do this, the action is terminated on the backend.
+Remember: A Term *must* be a child of Taxonomy OR of another Term.
 It may appear that the page has been relocated, but the record will not be saved in the database.
 Once the MODX manager is reloaded, the page will appear to revert back to its original position.